syscoin/Masternode-Install-Script/README.md

 Open a text editor such as notepad ++ to prepare this command or head to [SysHub Masternode Registration](https://syshub-dev.web.app/masternodes/masternode-registration).

 ## DONATE TO THE SYSCOIN FOUNDATION
 When Registering your Syscoin Masternode in the next step you have the option to donate a percentage of your rewards to someone else via the **operatorReward** argument.
 Please help support the team and choose an amount that you are happy to donate such as 5% to 10%.
 By doing this you help the efforts of the Foundation on creating a solid network and the continued development of Syscoin.
+If you do select an amount, there will be an extra step at the end of the tutorial that you will need to complete via Syscoin QT console. **The team thanks you in advance for your continued support.**

 Replace each argument to the command as follows: